 We are parties to employment agreements with each of our named executive officers.
-The agreements with Mr. Mueller, Dr. Meyer, and Mr. Bachus (entered into in July 2008), and the agreements with Messrs.
-Richardson and Richardson and Dr. Player (entered into in September 2008) each have a four-year term that automatically renew for one year periods after the initial four-year term unless either party provides written notice that it does not wish to renew the respective agreement.
-The agreement with Mr. Mildenhall (entered into in September 2009) has a three-year term and is also subject to automatic renewal.
+Each of the agreements have a four-year term, except for Dr. Player's, which has a two-year term, that automatically renews for one year periods after the initial four-year term unless either party provides written notice that it does not wish to renew the respective agreement.
 Except with respect to certain items of compensation, as described below, the terms of each agreement are similar in all material respects.

-• The agreements with each of Brent D. Richardson and Christopher C. Richardson provide for a base salary of \$297,500, subject to annual review by the Compensation Committee, and entitle each to receive performance bonuses as determined by the Compensation Committee based upon the Company's achievement of performance, budgetary, and other objectives, as set in advance by the Compensation Committee.
-The agreements do not set a target performance bonus as percentage of base salary, but leave such target to be determined by the Compensation Committee.
-In addition, and also as discussed elsewhere in this proxy statement, although Messrs.
-Richardson and Richardson are eligible to participate in the Equity Incentive Plan, we do not anticipate granting any material awards under the Equity Incentive Plan to them and their agreements do not provide for any such awards.
+- The agreement with Mr. Richardson provides for a base salary, subject to annual review by the Compensation Committee, and entitles him to receive performance bonuses as determined by the Compensation Committee based upon the Company's achievement of performance, budgetary, and other objectives, as set in advance by the Compensation Committee.
+The agreement does not set a target performance bonus as percentage of base salary, but leaves such target to be determined by the Compensation Committee.
+In addition, and also as discussed elsewhere in this proxy statement, although Mr. Richardson is eligible to participate in the Equity Incentive Plan, we do not anticipate granting any material awards under the Equity Incentive Plan to him and his agreement does not provide for any such awards. - The agreements with each of Mr. Mueller, Dr. Meyer, Mr. Bachus, Mr. Mildenhall, Mr. Roberts and Dr. Player provide for a base salary and a target bonus under our Annual Cash Incentive Plan.
+Mr. Mueller, Dr. Meyer, Mr. Bachus, Mr. Mildenhall, Mr. Roberts and Dr. Player are also eligible to receive equity incentive awards under our Equity Incentive Plan.

-- The agreements with each of Mr. Mueller, Dr. Meyer, Mr. Bachus, Mr. Mildenhall and Dr. Player provide for a base salary and a target bonus under our Annual Cash Incentive Plan.
-Mr. Mueller, Dr. Meyer, Mr. Bachus, Mr. Mildenhall, and Dr. Player are also eligible to receive equity incentive awards under our Equity Incentive Plan. - Each agreement entitles the executive to receive customary and usual fringe benefits generally available to our senior management, and to be reimbursed for reasonable out-of-pocket business expenses. - Each agreement entitles the executive to certain benefits upon his or her termination of employment under specified circumstances.
+- Each agreement entitles the executive to receive customary and usual fringe benefits generally available to our senior management, and to be reimbursed for reasonable out-of-pocket business expenses. - Each agreement entitles the executive to certain benefits upon his or her termination of employment under specified circumstances.